aws-solutions-library-samples/guidance-for-deploying-high-performance-computing-clusters-on-aws/README.md

 | Cluster | Head node, Login node | $25.00/month |
 | **Total** |  | **$1155.88/month** |

 ***Note: This focus of this Guidance is to provide an example of securing the underlying AWS services and infrastructure that an HPC cluster will eventually run on.
-It does not aim to include any costs related to running an actual HPC workload.
+It does not aim to include any costs related to running actual HPC workloads.
 Please use the [AWS Pricing Calculator](https://calculator.aws/) to estimate any additional costs related to your specific HPC workload usecase.***

 ### Security